 Override Rules

-You may expierience the case, where other rules should be supplied to the linter.
+You may experience the case, where other rules should be supplied to the linter.

-Since every supported linter can be configured by JavaScript or TypeScipt, you can easily use the programming language to combine your custom rules with our rules.
+Since every supported linter can be configured by JavaScript or TypeScipt, you can easily use JavaScript to combine your custom rules with our rules.

 We take ESLint as an example: